Takeaways

 Finally, some research suggests creatine might directly stimulate muscle protein synthesis.
 This is the process muscles use to repair and grow after exercise.[17]

 Studies show consistently that creatine, when used with resistance training, leads to more significant strength gains than training alone.
-A review of 22 studies revealed that creatine supplementation increased strength by an average of 8% compared to a placebo4.
+A review of 22 studies revealed that creatine supplementation increased strength by an average of 8% compared to a placebo.[18]

 These strength gains aren’t just for beginners.
 Even trained athletes can see improvements with creatine supplementation.
 It can be a useful tool for both new lifters and experienced athletes trying to overcome plateaus.[19]